World Bank to provide US$120 million for Ghana's coronavirus fight

-Ghana is expected to receive a loan of US$120 million from the World Bank to help tackle the ravaging coronavirus pandemic.
+The country is expected to receive a loan of US$120m from the World Bank to help tackle the ravaging Coronavirus pandemic.

 The facility is part of ongoing support from the World Bank Group for more than 100 countries in the fight against the disease.